scrotty/CSM/README.md

     secondaryId: "ROTX/2/4"
 }
 ```
 Either (and many other possibilties) are perfectly valid options for how to identify your component(s) in CSM.
+Although notice that the component name of MADM (as a MajorComponentType) is included in both examples.
+The extra id fields can be used however you wish, but the main identification field, componentName, needs to be standard.
 Of course while this lack of direction gives you a lot of flexibility it will also force lots of special coordination on the system(s) that will ultimately parse and process those messages.
 In the end it was decided that having a basic but flexible CSM format would allow teams to express what was needed for any situation they may need to describe.

 ##### Status Message : _StatusMessageType_ Field